kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 by creating NetworkPolicies that applies to the same workloads as the ClusterNetworkPolicy does.

-Unlike the NetworkPolicy resource in which each rule represents a allowed traffic, ClusterNetworkPolicy will enable administrators to set `Allow` or `Deny` as the action of each rule.
+Unlike the NetworkPolicy resource in which each rule represents an allowed traffic, ClusterNetworkPolicy will enable administrators to set `Authorize`, `Deny` or `Allow` as the action of each rule.
 ClusterNetworkPolicy rules should be read as-is, i.e. there will not be any implicit isolation effects for the Pods selected by the ClusterNetworkPolicy, as opposed to what NetworkPolicy rules imply.

-In terms of precedence, the aggregated `Deny` rules (all ClusterNetworkPolicy rules with action `Deny` in the cluster combined) should be evaluated before aggregated ClusterNetworkPolicy `Allow` rules, followed by aggregated NetworkPolicy rules in all Namespaces.
-As such, the `Deny` rules have the highest precedence, which prevents them to be unexpectedly overwritten.
+In terms of precedence, the aggregated `Authorize` rules (all ClusterNetworkPolicy rules with action `Authorize` in the cluster combined) should be evaluated before aggregated ClusterNetworkPolicy `Deny` rules, followed by aggregated ClusterNetworkPolicy `Allow` rules, followed by NetworkPolicy rules in all Namespaces.
+As such, the `Authorize` rules have the highest precedence, which in most cases shall only be used to provide exceptions to deny-all rules by authorizing traffic from/to well-known entities.

 ClusterNetworkPolicy `Deny` rules are useful for administrators to explicitly block traffic from malicious clients, or workloads that poses security risks.
-Those traffic restrictions can only be lifted once the`Deny` rules are deleted or modified.
+Those traffic restrictions can only be lifted once the `Deny` rules are deleted or modified by the admin.
+In clusters where the admin requires total control over security postures of all workloads, the `Deny` rules can also be used to deny all incoming/outgoing traffic in the cluster, with few exceptions that's listed out by `Authorize` rules.
 On the other hand, the `Allow` rules can be used to call out traffic in the cluster that needs to be allowed for certain components to work as expected (egress to CoreDNS for example).
 Those traffic should not be blocked when developers apply NetworkPolicy to their Namespaces which isolates the workloads.